MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 When you select an environment in the list, Visual Studio displays various properties and commands for that environment on the **Overview** tab.
 For example, you can see in the image above that the interpreter's location is **C:\Program Files (x86)\Microsoft Visual Studio\Python310**.
 The four commands at the bottom of the **Overview** tab each open a command prompt with the interpreter running.
 For more information, see [Python Environments window tab reference - Overview](python-environments-window-tab-reference.md#overview-tab).
 :::moniker-end

-To the right of each listed environment is a control that opens an **Interactive** window for that environment.
+To the right of each listed environment, is a control that opens an **Interactive** window for that environment.
 (In Visual Studio 2017 15.5 and earlier, another control appears that refreshes the IntelliSense database for that environment.
 See [Environments window tab reference](python-environments-window-tab-reference.md) for details about the database.)

 ::: moniker range="vs-2017"
 > [!Tip]